 Why would you enter a writing competition in the first place?
 One reason to enter a writing competition is to force yourself to write.
 Theres nothing like an impending deadline to focus the mind.
 If you’re like a lot of writers or aspiring writers then you are inclined to put things off – you’ll write when … the washing is done, the shopping is done, the footie’s finished … you get the drift.
 A whole lot of ancillary activities push themselves into prominence when the thought of sitting down at a blank page surfaces.
 Another benefit of entering a writing… Read More »Entering a Writing Competition

-On Saturday 24th April, Tom Penrose, President of Port Writers Inc proudly launched the 2021 Open Literary Competition organised and conducted by Port Writers Inc. This is the fourth Open Writing Competition for Port Writers and the field keeps getting bigger and consequently more challenging to decide a winner.
+On Saturday 24th April, Port Writers Inc proudly launched the 2021 Open Literary Competition.
+This is the fourth Open Writing Competition for Port Writers and the field keeps getting bigger and consequently more challenging to decide a winner.
 There are first and second prizes for fiction, non-fiction and poetry along with Commendations in each category.
 This year, the judges will also award The Hastings Prize for a local author with the best entry regardless of category.
 Local writers are especially encouraged to enter.
-The field and the theme are… Read More »Port Writers’ Literary Competition
+The field and the theme are entirely open so put your creativity in drive and start writing!… Read More »Port Writers’ Literary Competition

 Roald Dahl was a World War II fighter pilot and an accidental author who sold 250 million copies of children’s books.
 Imagine that.
 “Ideas come from tiny germs and you rattle it around and hope for the best and build up a story.”
 Roald Dahl They say if you want to be successful at something, find someone to model.
 Luckily there are clues left behind by Dahl on what it takes to be a better writer.
 Here is a digest of those thoughts.
 Create a creative space.
 Dahl built himself a little shed in his yard and filled its walls… Read More »Advice From A Successful Author – Roald Dahl